the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Familiarise yourself with the participation guideline and Code of Conduct supplied by the conference organisers
 - [ ] Note the contact person for the organisation committee and the Code of Conduct
 - [ ] Familiarise yourself with other documents like agenda of the meeting, protocols for the participation, etiquette for online attendees (how to raise your hand, or participate in a discussion) and other shared documents that will be used during the meeting
-- [ ] If you are responsible for leading or chairing any agenda item, talk, session, note the slot and duration assigned to you
+- [ ] If you are responsible for leading or chairing any agenda items, talks, or sessions, please note the slot and duration assigned to you
   - [ ] Check if there is a speaker or chair guideline, reach out to the organisers if you have not been given one already
   - [ ] Prepare your notes or presentation that you will use during your slot as per the guideline
 - [ ] Please consider accessibility and inclusivity when designing your talk, [see this for reference](https://www.w3.org/WAI/teach-advocate/accessible-presentations/#preparing-slides-and-projected-material-speakers)